 If you are interested in being a champion for a child in need, become a licensed foster parent.
 Foster Parent Orientation and PRIDE Training are required to initiate the process and are offered monthly.
 Followed by home and family evaluations, which include background checks, home visits, and personal background information.
 It typically takes 3 to 6 months to complete the process.
 If you are interested in foster home licensing, Orientation is offered monthly on the second Wednesday, followed by PRIDE Training.
 Please call 313.883.7689 to register.

-Teen Infant Parenting Services (TIPS) is a transitional housing program with the capacity to serve 16 mothers and their children in an apartment style setting.
-The comprehensive program provides a variety of support services including parenting education, basic life skills, individual and group counseling, support for completion of high school and career training.
+A transitional housing program with the capacity to serve 16 homeless mothers ages 18—24 and their children in an apartment style setting.
+The comprehensive two-year program provides a variety of support services including parenting education, basic life skills, individual and group counseling, support for completion of high school and career training.
 Contact the TIPS Program at 313.873.0117